rayxke/kiritos-classroom/site/content/sks/fall2023/8B-english/roughdraft.md

 	* Make sure it relates to your topic/supports your message
 	* It is interesting
 	* Is easy to follow
 * This should be an audio recording practice of your presentation.
 However you may also submit a PPT with audio recording.
+* Name the audio file "StudentNumber_Name_RoughDraft.XXX"
+    * Example "80155_Kirito_RoughtDraft.mp3"

 ---
 ## Grading (3 pts.)